David Burbank

 David Burbank (December 17, 1821 – January 21, 1895) was an American dentist and real estate investor.
 He became a founder and the namesake of Burbank, California.

 Early life

 Burbank was born on December 17, 1821, in Effingham, New Hampshire.
 He had one brother, Franklin Burbank.
 His family moved to Waterville, Maine, when he was a child.
-He studied dentistry, and entered into the practice.
+He studied dentistry, and entered the practice.
 Burbank moved to San Francisco, California, in 1853, and practiced dentistry there until 1866.